Alcheri-zz/Plugins/Weatherstack/README.md

 ===========

 This plugin uses WeatherStack to get data.
 A free API key is required.
+The weather output is for the current date in a location ONLY!
 Get an API key: [WeatherStack](https://weatherstack.com//)

 This plugin uses positionstack to get data.
 A free API key is required.